lacework/go-sdk/cli/docs/lacework_configure.md

 ```
   -h, --help               help for configure
   -j, --json_file string   loads the API key JSON file downloaded from the WebUI
+  -t, --txt_file string    loads the API key TXT file downloaded from the FortiCloud portal
 ```

 ### Options inherited from parent commands